visig9/lolinote-spec/spec-2.0.md

 ```
 /home/alice/
-    cooking-notes/          # the root directory of a lolinote instance
+    cooking-notes/          # The Repository Root of a Lolinote Repository
         .lolinote/
     travels/
-        germany/            # the root directory of another lolinote instance
+        germany/            # The Repository Root of another Lolinote Repository
             .lolinote/
-        french/             # the root directory of yet another lolinote instance
+        french/             # The Repository Root of yet another Lolinote Repository
             .lolinote/
 ```